adi2004sz/C-Packet-Sniffer/README.md

 # C Packet Sniffer

 ## Overview
 This is a simple network packet sniffer written in C using `libpcap`.
 It captures and analyzes Ethernet, IP, TCP, and UDP packets in real-time, displaying relevant information such as MAC addresses, IP addresses, and port numbers.
+The program also supports writing captured packets to a `.pcap` file for later analysis using tools like Wireshark or `tcpdump`.

 ## Features
 - Captures packets from a specified network interface
 - Extracts and displays Ethernet, IP, TCP, and UDP headers
 - Filters packets based on protocol
 - Supports real-time packet capture and analysis
+- Supports writing captured packets to a `.pcap` file

 ## Prerequisites
 - A Linux system with a working network interface (Tested on Debian in a Virtual Machine)
 - `libpcap` installed
+-  Wireshark and 'tcpdump' for packet analysis

 ### Install `libpcap`
 #### Debian/Ubuntu: